As we approach the end of the tax year, and the ‘reset’ of a number of annual allowances, now is a good time to take action.

 You can give away up to £3,000 each tax year, free of any IHT liability.

-Capital Gains Tax (CGT) applies to the profit you make when selling certain assets that have increased in value.
-This includes items like second homes, jewellery, antiques, or stocks and shares.
+CGT applies to the profit you make when selling assets like a second home, jewellery, antiques, or stocks and shares that have increased in value.

 Amber River Independent Financial Planning